Kitware/VTK/Documentation/dev/build.md

 source itself (e.g., HDF5), while others are expected to be present on the machine on which VTK is being built (e.g., Python, Qt).

+## New Users

+For new users of VTK or those wanting a quick setup, these instructions will be useful:

+* [Getting Started Using Linux](https://gitlab.kitware.com/vtk/vtk/-/blob/master/Documentation/dev/getting_started_linux.md).
+This will will lead you step by step through the process of setting up VTK with Python wrapping in your home folder.

+Once you get everything working, don't forget to come back and read the rest of this document.

 ## Obtaining the source

 To obtain VTK's sources locally, clone this repository using